shu1ong/shu1ong.github.io/_pages/about.md

 - ### Project 3: Launch and Load Recovery of the Multistage Model Rocket

 A two-stage rocket with six solid rocket motors has been designed, capable of second stage ignition.
-The rocket body of each stage can be recovered separately, and the electronic control system is arranged in the first stage.
+The rocket body of each stage can be recovered separately, and the electronic control system is arranged in the second stage.

 <center><img src="..\images\Snipaste_2023-03-13_18-20-23.jpg" alt="Snipaste_2023-03-13_18-20-23" style="zoom:50%;" /></center>